 Within 2018’s robust double-digit growth rate is a wide range of trends and narratives that reveal different development rates in various destinations.
 A pillar among the total H1 2018 figure is the strong growth posted by top-two global Chinese outbound destinations; Hong Kong SAR (23.7 million arrivals, +13.4% YoY) and Macau SAR (11.7 million arrivals, +13.3% YoY), contributing a net addition of 4.2 million arrivals between them.
 With the inclusion of Taiwan, the three Greater China destinations still account for a large share of the total Chinese outbound tourism market (45.9%), meaning that trend shifts in these destinations can have a notable effect on global patterns.

-For the rest of the article follow the link: https://paper.li/cotriweekly#/
+For the rest of the article please see the following link: https://paper.li/cotriweekly#/